valnub/vue-framework7-webpack-template/README.md

 - Check out my [video screencast](https://www.timo-ernst.net/blog/2016/11/13/how-to-get-started-with-framework7-vuejs-and-webpack).
 - Consult the [docs for vue-loader](http://vuejs.github.io/vue-loader).
 - Also check out the [breaking changes in vue-loader@9.0.0](https://github.com/vuejs/vue-loader/releases/tag/v9.0.0).

+### Issues

+If you get "undefined" in your GUI after starting the app, cd to your project folder and do this:

+1. cd node_modules/framework7-vue
+2. npm install
+3. gulp dist

 ### More information